Church Planting with Entrepreneurial Skill

 Seminary education is a “seedbed” out of which persons can over time and with practice grow in imagination, resilience, and skill for ministry.
 It is one moment in the lifelong learning of Christian discipleship.
 Through our degree programs and lifelong learning, Columbia Seminary is developing its capacities to educate emerging spiritual pioneers who are able to plant new churches with entrepreneurial skill.

 This article originally appeared in the spring 2014 Vantage magazine.
-Click here to read other articles from Vantage.
+See all Vantage issues HERE.